parseablehq/parseable/README.md

 ## Why Parseable?

+Parseable started because of _missing_ developer friendly, Kubernetes native event and log storage platform.

+There is a clear shortage of log storage and observability solutions for cloud native ecosystem.
+Parseable is an open source log storage and observability platform, built for cloud native ecosystem.
+Parseable is a self-hosted solution, which means you can run it on your own infrastructure.
+Parseable is built on top of the open source projects, which means you can contribute to the project and help us make it better.

+#### Key Differentiators

 - Written in Rust, Parseable has a low CPU, memory footprint and offers low latency, high throughput, out of the box.
+- Single binary / container based deployment, which means you can deploy Parseable in minutes.
+-
-- Parseable is designed keeping modern cloud native infrastructure at its heart.
+Parseable is designed keeping modern cloud native infrastructure at its heart.
 This means Parseable can be deployed in cloud and container based environments in minutes and can scale as the requirements grow.

+#### Features

 - [x] Highly compressed log data storage with [Parquet](https://parquet.apache.org).
 - [x] Use standard SQL for querying log data.